Church of St Mary the Virgin Steeple Ashton.

 Serving the villages of Great Hinton & Steeple Ashton

-To contact a Churchwarden please email Michael Moore firstname.lastname@example.org
+To contact the Churchwarden please email Michael Moore at email@example.com, telephone: 01380 870280

 We welcome visitors - please come inside and take time to look around or just come in to sit and contemplate or offer up a prayer or two for loved ones or for the things you care for in our world.